 Not as powerful as other options

 Not wet rated

-If easy installation coupled with elegance is your jam, the 54-inch Mena Fan from Hampton Bay will perk up your outdoor setting.
-The fan is damp rated and comes with features like a dimmable 21.5-watt integrated LED light and three different light temperature settings, including warm white, soft white, or daylight.
+If easy installation coupled with elegance is your jam, the 54-inch Mena Fan from Hampton Bay should perk up your outdoor setting.
+The fan comes with features including a dimmable 21.5-watt integrated LED light, and three different light temperature settings: warm white, soft white, or daylight.
 Perhaps one of the best aspects of the Mena fan is the handy, QuickFit installation technology that comes with slide-on mounting—no screws required.